Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$: Discussion and Summary

 A weakness of the above picture, in line with muted Mott transition picture, is that the seeming (very small) discontinuity in volume is not clear in the individual structural parameters, and indeed the Slater picture has been the conclusion of earlier works \cite{shi2009,calder2012,savrasov,moha2018,gurung2018}, in spite of the need to apply a modest onsite repulsion $U$ to obtain a gap.
-The relevance of this current work to this question has not been evident, but other data become relevant.
+The relevance of our work to this question has not been great, except to point out so far neglected complexities where experimental data become even more relevant.
 Shi {\it et al.} have shown \cite{shi2009} that both the resistivity and magnetic susceptibility display an {\it abrupt} increase at $T_{MIT}$, not necessarily the signature of a continuous transition involving smooth onset of magnetic order and gap opening.
-Given the large size of the (low temperature) ordered moment $\sim 1\mu_B$, and the increasing susceptibility as $T$ is lowered in the conducting phase above $T_{MIT}$ (linear behavior of $1/\chi(T)$ indicative of spin fluctuations \cite{shi2009}), and the abruptly increasing susceptibility above the transition, the transition may have some spin disorder-order character, an aspect not included in either the Slater or Mott pictures.
+Given the large size of the (low temperature) ordered Os moment $\sim 1\mu_B$, and the increasing susceptibility as $T$ is lowered in the conducting phase above $T_{MIT}$ (linear behavior of $1/\chi(T)$ indicative of spin fluctuations \cite{shi2009}), and the abruptly increasing susceptibility above the transition, the transition will have spin disorder-order character, an aspect not included in either the Slater or Mott pictures.

 The measured resistivity also raises related questions.
-A continuous opening of the gap and of magnetic order could suggest less abrupt behavior, the gap opening decreasing conductivity continuously (but sharply), while magnetic order reduces spin fluctuation scattering proportional to the order parameter while leaving phonon scattering unchanged.
+A continuous opening of the gap and of magnetic order could suggest less abrupt behavior, the gap opening decreasing conductivity sharply, while magnetic order reduces spin fluctuation scattering proportional to the order parameter while leaving phonon scattering unchanged.
 Here the altermagnetic character of \noo~ may become relevant, because both hole and electron bands bordering the gap are spin polarized and will enable spin scattering separate from that of the magnons.
-In addition, the electron band broadening due to phonons and spin fluctuations will be substantial and have its own implications, especially for gap opening.
+In addition, the electron band broadening due to phonons and spin fluctuations will be noticeable and have its own implications, especially for gap opening.